Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Conclusion

 Our algorithm is very fast.
 After computing an approximate minimum-length Steiner tree, the remaining cutting and re-assembling takes linear time, which previously took a quadratic running time.

+Any algorithm that follows the general strategy of cutting a Steiner tree into pieces that are reconnected to the root cannot achieve an approximation ratio better than $\frac{3}{2}$.

-Based on the lower bound gap result, further attempts to improve the approximation ratio should rather focus on improving the lower bound.
-However, this does not appear to be easy.
+Based on our lower bound gap result and the lower bound on the approximation factor for any cut-and-reconnect algorithm, further attempts to improve the approximation ratio should improve the algorithm and the lower bound.